x-ji/command_processor/README.md

 Use `mix test` to run the tests.

-To get the output as JSON, perform a HTTP POST request to the endpoint, e.g. `http://localhost:4000/api/sort_tasks/json`:
+To get the output as JSON, perform a HTTP POST request to the endpoint `/api/sort_tasks/json`, e.g.:

 ```
 $ curl -H "Content-Type: application/json" -d @test/fixtures/valid_tasks.json http://localhost:4000/api/sort_tasks/json